 Journalist Heather Thompson tracked the evolution of the medical device industry to understand recent business practice changes.
 In her opinion, seven factors are currently impacting this industry.
 These are her encapsulated findings:

-- The entrance of new medical manufacturers established by launching a single innovation that become dominant domestically, and in some cases, worldwide.
+- The entrance of new medical manufacturers established by launching a single innovation that becomes dominant domestically, and in some cases, worldwide.

-- The link established between manufacturers and end users received a boost with the advent of product distributors.
-Middleman have become so critical to the smooth functioning of the supply chain, some wonder how they functioned without distributors.
+- The link established between manufacturers and end-users received a boost with the advent of product distributors.
+Middleman has become so critical to the smooth functioning of the supply chain; some wonder how they functioned without distributors.

 - “Contract manufacturing sophistication” is driving the medical device market forward.
 In the not-too-distant past, medical device makers were told what products to produce and how to make them.
 That has been turned on its ear as medical device marketing solutions and idea generation are being driven by manufacturers themselves.